Procedure Guide ·Tooth Extraction ·2026

 Dental Waiting Periods

-Many insurers impose a separate dental waiting period of 30-90 days, longer than the standard illness waiting period.
-Some policies exclude dental illness entirely.
-If dental disease existed before enrollment, all dental treatment is excluded as pre-existing.
+Many insurers impose a separate dental waiting period of 30-90 days.
+Some exclude dental illness entirely.
+If dental disease existed before enrollment, all treatment is excluded as pre-existing.

 Red flag · Premium creep